zchee/golang-wiki/Watchflakes.md

 The watchflakes stanza in each issue must appear at the top of the issue description.
-It must be a code block (either fenced with ` ``` ` or indented), and the first line must be `#!watchflakes`, to keep watchflakes from misinterpreted unrelated code blocks.
+It must be a code block (either fenced with ` ``` ` or indented), and the first line must be `#!watchflakes`, to keep watchflakes from misinterpreting unrelated code blocks.

 The rest of the block is a small watchflakes script.
 Comments to the end of the line are introduced with `#`.
 The script is a sequence of rules, each of which has the form `action <- pattern`